MMPhysVideo: Physically Plausible Video Generation Through Joint RGB-Perception Modeling: Introduction

 In summary, our main contributions are as follows: \textbf{(1)} We introduce MMPhysVideo, the first post-tuning framework that enhances the physical plausibility of video synthesis by joint multimodal modeling.
 MMPhysVideo adopts a Bidirectionally Controlled Teacher (BCT) architecture to preserve video priors while effectively learning physical perception dynamics.
-To maintain inference efficiency, we distill the teacher's prior into a single-stream student via relation-based representation alignment. \textbf{(2)} We present MMPhysPipe, a comprehensive data curation and annotation pipeline to construct MMPhysData-36k with physics-rich multimodal datasets. \textbf{(3)} Quantitative and qualitative results show that MMPhysVideo brings remarkable improvements in physical plausibility over various advanced models (i.e., CogVideoX~\citep{cogvideox}, Wan 2.1~\citep{wan2p1}) and surpasses state-of-the-art physical-target methods on physics-centric benchmarks (i.e., VideoPhy~\citep{videophy}, PhyGenBench~\citep{phygenbench}).
+To maintain inference efficiency, we distill the teacher's prior into a single-stream student via relation-based representation alignment. \textbf{(2)} We present MMPhysPipe, a comprehensive data curation and annotation pipeline to construct MMPhysData-36k with physics-rich multimodal datasets. \textbf{(3)} Quantitative and qualitative results show that MMPhysVideo brings remarkable improvements in physical plausibility over various advanced models and surpasses state-of-the-art methods on physics-centric benchmarks.